August-murr/Lab/Efficient Synthetic Data Generation/Readme.md

 3. **Execute the Script:**
    - Run the instance script on Kaggle notebooks.
    - Monitor the progress and results in MongoDB.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or encounter any issues, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments

-Special thanks to the contributors and the open-source community for their invaluable support and resources.

----

-By leveraging the power of Kaggle's free GPU resources and MongoDB's flexible database management, this script offers an efficient solution for large-scale synthetic data generation.
-Whether you're working solo or collaborating with a team, this setup ensures maximum resource utilization and seamless data handling.